rik-org/rik/docs/rep/node-agent/README.md

 ## 3) Node Monitor

 The node monitor is responsible to aggregate and return node / pods metrics.
-It will be useful for the scheduler to different informations about the node.
+It will be useful for the scheduler to get different informations about the node.

 For optimization purposes, it will be able to return **node resources**, **realtime node resources** and **realtime pods resources**.

-Below an example for each endpoint, of the response returned :
+Below returned responses propositions for each endpoint :

 -   Node resources

 ```json
 {